-Oatmeal Brûlée ~ please don’t faint —it might seem like a crazy luxury but it’s no less healthy than regular oatmeal.
-That’s because I didn’t add any sugar to the pot, and what gets sprinkled on top and caramelized is the only sugar I used ~ it’s an incredible healthy indulgence!
+Oatmeal Brûlée!
+(Please don’t faint ~ it might seem like a crazy luxury but it’s no less healthy than regular oatmeal.)
+I don’t add any sugar to the pot, and what gets caramelized on top is the only sugar I used ~ it’s an incredibly delicious healthy indulgence!

 Recipes don’t get much more fun than this one, and if you already have a kitchen torch collecting dust in the back of your cabinet, this is a great way to get some use out of it.
 The nice thing, too, is that there’s nothing tricky involved here.
 If you know how to turn on your torch (which took me an embarrassingly long time to master, btw) you’ll be bruleeing like a pro.